 - Institute for Music Leadership–Department Assistant

 APPLIED STUDIO TEACHER: Recipients of this award teach instrumental or vocal lessons to students such as non-music majors.
 Graduate Awards in studio teaching are awarded in consultation with the performance faculty, and are based on the applicant’s degree program audition.
 Studio teaching awards for Piano and Organ are available to DMA performance majors only.
-No additional application or forms are required.
+An online interview may be requested.

 ENSEMBLE PERFORMER: Recipients of this award perform in large instrumental or vocal ensembles, including Conducting Orchestra, as assigned.
 Award decisions are based on the applicant’s degree program audition.
 No additional application, audition, or forms are required.